TriValleyCoderDojo/beginner-web/session1/README.md

 </html>
 ```

+This is the base HTML that every page should have.

 ## Telling Your Story

-Now you can start telling your story by typing it inside of the `<body>` tags!
+Now you can start telling your story by typing some text inside of the `<body>` tags!
 Here is an example:

 ```html
 <html>